apache/beam/beam-site/documentation/runners/flink.md

 [INFO] |  +- org.apache.flink:flink-streaming-java_2.10:jar:1.2.1:runtime
 ...
 ```
 Here, we would need Flink 1.2.1.
+Please also note the Scala version in the dependency name.
+In this case we need to make sure to use a Flink cluster with Scala version 2.10.

 For more information, the [Flink Documentation](https://ci.apache.org/projects/flink/flink-docs-release-1.1/) can be helpful.